yogesharc/learn-web3-development/README.md

 ### DAOs
 * [What is a DAO?
-Why are DAO's Important?](https://remote3.co/blog-post/what-is-a-dao-why-are-daos-important)
+Why are DAO's Important?](https://remote3.co/blog-post/what-is-a-dao-why-are-daos-important) : A DAO is simply a set or group of people that have reached an agreement or contract to pool their resources towards common goals and are governed by a standard set of rules.
-* [How to Find and Join a DAO?](https://remote3.co/blog-post/how-to-find-and-join-a-dao)
+* [How to Find and Join a DAO?](https://remote3.co/blog-post/how-to-find-and-join-a-dao) : Joining a DAO is far easier than joining a traditional board; you only need to purchase the token in most cases.

 ### NFTs
 * [The Past, Present, and Future of NFTs](https://www.web3.university/article/brief-history-of-nfts)